DB4SCW/hamawardz/README.md

 DB_PASSWORD=
 ```

 MySQL (set your MySQL login data.
 Use root or a user that can change the database schema.
-If the hamawards-database doesn't exist yet, create it first.):
+If the hamawards-database doesn't exist yet, create it first):
 ```
 DEFAULT_CONNECTION=mysql